 2.1.1.
 Terminal/Console Application

 For Terminal/Console operations, you can use Putty on Windows, Gnome Terminal on Linux, or Terminal on macOS.
-This document will use the Tabby.sh application, which works on all three operating systems.
+This documentation will use Tabby.sh, an application that works on all three operating systems.

 2.1.2.
 Download the application

-Go to the Tabby.sh website, click the Download button, and download the software suitable for your operating system.
+Go to Tabby.sh and click the Download button to download the software suitable for your operating system.

 https://github.com/Eugeny/tabby/releases